schiad/MAX7219_STM32_ANT_GAME_LIFE/README.md

 ## Future features and bug to resolve

-- [ ] Add other init structures for maps like
+- [ ] Add other init structures for maps like Oscillators and Spaceships (Named in french in the code :)

 ## Libararies and programs used to init project